When I mention Turkmenistan, often people look at me with a confused stare and then ask what it is – a place, a city, what?

 Today we are going to look at 20 facts about this little unknown country.

-Turkmenistan declared independence from the Soviet Union on 27th of October, 1991,
+Turkmenistan declared independence from the Soviet Union on October 27, 1991,

-Turkmenistan was ruled by dictator and President for Life, Saparmurat Niyazov between 1991 and 2006.
+Turkmenistan was ruled by a dictator and President for Life, Saparmurat Niyazov between 1991 and 2006.

 Dogs were banned from the capital due to their “unappealing odor.”

 Smoking was banned in all public places and for all government employees.

 Dubbed as the North Korea of Central Asia, Turkmenistan is ranked as one of the hardest countries to enter, with strict visa applications requiring assistance from tour agencies and a guide.

 Ashgabat holds the Guinness World Record for the most public pools in a single place.
 At 27, most buildings clad in marble and the largest architectural star with a mind-blowing area of 34,875 square feet (3,240 sq. m).

 Between 2002 and 2008, the days of the week and months of the year were renamed to Turkmen National Symbols.

 2015 saw Turkmenistan’s first satellite launched, in the same month all satellite dishes were banned across the country in an attempt to stop Turkmen’s gaining access to international media.